PURPOSE AND OBJECTIVE

 - Consider the need for co-sourced resources for staff supplementation or specialized expertise and engage resources as considered appropriate.

-- Prepare and issue written reports on all audit projects, special projects and fiscal misconduct investigations with copies to client, University President, Vice President Finance and Administration and Executive Director Institutional Compliance.
+- Prepare and issue written reports on all audit projects, special projects and fiscal misconduct investigations with copies to client, University President, Vice President and Chief Financial Officer and Chief Compliance Officer.

 - Report significant observations, as considered necessary to the Audit Committee.

-- Prepare formal mid-year and year-end Status Reports summarizing audit activity completed compared to the annual audit plan and related results, review it with the University President and present it at the designated Audit Committee meeting.
+- Prepare formal mid-year and year-end Status Reports summarizing audit activity completed compared to the annual audit plan and related results, review them with the University President and present them at the designated Audit Committee meetings.

-- Maintain a professional audit staff with sufficient knowledge skills, experience and professional certifications and maintain an adequate training program.
+- Maintain a professional audit staff with sufficient knowledge skills, experience and professional certifications and provide an adequate training program.

 - Engage all University employees as opportunities arise to promote a better understanding of IAAS, internal controls and responsibilities for monitoring and improving internal controls

-All audit work will be performed in accordance with the International Standards for the Professional Practice of Internal Auditing and Code of Ethics promulgated by the Institute of Internal Auditors (IIA).
+IAAS activities and work will incorporate and adhere to the Institute of Internal Auditors (IIA) Core Principles for the Professional Practice of Internal Auditing.
+All IAAS activities and work will conform with the International Standards for the Professional Practice of Internal Auditing and Code of Ethics promulgated by the IIA.
 IAAS will utilize the Committee of Sponsoring Organizations (COSO) framework for evaluating internal controls.
 All IAAS staff will annually sign independence and objectivity statements and disclose any potential impairment when it is recognized.
-IAAS will schedule and complete quality assurance reviews in accordance with IIA guidelines.
+IAAS will schedule and complete quality assurance reviews in accordance with IIA requirements.